xmobe-com/docker-postgres-bdr/README.md

-# Docker image for postgres 9.4 with BDR support
+# Docker image for PostgreSQL with BDR support

 Based on Debian Jessie.
 Includes a patched postgres with support for [BDR](http://bdr-project.org/)